God’s Still Working On Me

 Scroll down to register for our newsletter and important emails.

-- Prior to this, the longest I ever did any one thing was 7 years as an employee of the City of Petersburg VA (but I still had 3 different positions), except for being a mother – 14 years.
+Prior to this, the longest I ever did any one job was 7 years as an employee of the City of Petersburg VA.

-- It means that, when I add the 10 years I did active lay ministry in the church before being ordained, I’ve been doing this for more than half my life!
+It means that, when I add the 10 years I did active lay ministry in the church, I’ve been doing this for more than half my life!

 Susan Bowman, is an ordained Episcopal Priest, a Grandmother, and a Professional Writer.
-She was ordained as an Episcopal priest in 1986 and has a story to tell that will speak to all women who are functioning in a traditionally male role.
-She has written a book about her experiences of discrimination within the church’s ordination process and in the parishes she served.
+Women were not being ordained when she was ordained as an Episcopal priest in 1986.
+She has a story to tell that will speak to all women who are functioning in a traditionally male role.
+Her book is about her experiences of discrimination within the church’s ordination process and in the parishes she served.
 Register for her newsletter and important emails.
 Fill out the form below to enter contact information securely.